Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 The ``view_wiki`` function will respond as the :term:`default view` of a ``Wiki`` model object.
 It always redirects to a URL which represents the path to our "FrontPage".
-It returns an instance of the :class:`webob.exc.HTTPFound` class (instances of which implement the WebOb :term:`response` interface), It will use the :func:`pyramid.url.route_url` API to construct a URL to the ``FrontPage`` page (e.g. ``http://localhost:6543/FrontPage``), and will use it as the "location" of the HTTPFound response, forming an
+It returns an instance of the :class:`pyramid.httpexceptions.HTTPFound` class (instances of which implement the WebOb :term:`response` interface), It will use the :func:`pyramid.url.route_url` API to construct a URL to the ``FrontPage`` page (e.g. ``http://localhost:6543/FrontPage``), and will use it as the "location" of the HTTPFound response, forming an